 NOTE: Tilt the slide forward at a 45° angle and aspirate the medium from the bottom corners of each chambered well without touching the base with pipette tip.

-Prepare and slowly add 100 μL of 56 μg/mL fluorescently labelled monoclonal antibody (mAb) (see Table of Materials) to the side of the designated chambered wells.
+Prepare and slowly add 100 μL of 56 μg/mL fluorescent labelled monoclonal antibody (mAb) (see Table of Materials) to the side of the designated chambered wells.
 Incubate at room temperature (RT) for 1 h to allow antibody attachment to the bacterial antigen epitope.

-NOTE: Prior to use, dilute the fluorescently labelled (red) mAb, Psl0096, in LB to obtain a final concentration of 56 μg/mL.
+NOTE: Prior to use, dilute the fluorescent labelled (red) mAb, Psl0096, in LB to obtain a final concentration of 56 μg/mL.
 Psl0096 is an anti-Psl mAb (optimized affinity derivative of Cam003), which binds to the class I Psl epitope—a key EPS matrix component of P. aeruginosa biofilms involved in initial cell attachment and structural integrity15.

 Prepare and slowly add 100 μL of a 1000 μg/mL antibiotic solution (see Table of Materials) to the side of the designated chambered wells.
 Incubate undisturbed at 37 °C for 24 h.